 How to Register

-The Best Western Plus Nor'Wester Hotel and Conference Centre is a perfect place to stay if you want to get in an extra day of skiing at the Kamview Nordic Centre - Kamview is less than a 10-minute drive away.
+The Best Western Plus Nor'Wester Hotel and Conference Centre is a perfect place to stay not only for bus pickup but also if you want to get in an extra day of skiing at the Kamview Nordic Centre.
+Kamview is less than a 10-minute drive away.

-The Prince Arthur Waterfront Hotel and Suites places you in the heart of the Waterfront District with easy access to the new waterfront development at Prince Arthur's Landing.
+The Prince Arthur Waterfront Hotel and the Haven Hostel are places you in the heart of the Waterfront District with easy access to the new waterfront development at Prince Arthur's Landing.
 Be sure to bring your skates along with your skis and check out the new outdoor artificial ice rink next to the new Water Pavilion.

 Check out Visit Thunder Bay for more hotel, restaurant, event, and tourist attraction options for your visit to Thunder Bay for the Sleeping Giant Loppet!